| A PERONAL MEMOIR OF

 7:20 for the nearest rapid transit (the so-called S-Bahn) station, a

 half-mile walk past apartment buildings and one-family villas.
-There
+There were

-few minutes before the beginning of the school day at 8 o’clock.
+minutes before the beginning of the school day at 8 o’clock.

 When I entered my classroom, some of my classmates were telling